 6 View on Map

-Today you'll drive 2.5 hours to Cooper Landing.
-Spend the morning experiencing a relaxing rafting trip out on the turquoise Kenai River.
+From Cooper Landing, enjoy a relaxing rafting trip out on the turquoise Kenai River.
 Surrounded by lush forests with mountains climbing high in the distance, you'll float down the river, learning about the history of the area and looking out for wildlife.
-This is also a great place to go angling, so take advantage!
+This is also a great place to go angling or hiking so take advantage!

 Drive from Kenai/Soldotna or Cooper Landing to Anchorage

 Today, you'll drive back to Anchorage (3.5 hrs from Kenai or Soldotna, or 2 hrs from Cooper Landing).
 If you have time, drop by the 200-acre Alaska Wildlife Conservation Center, where you'll get an up-close view of some of the state's unique creatures.
 Another option is to visit Portage Glacier, where you'll often see big blue icebergs along the shore of the lake by the parking area.
 Take the one-hour boat cruise to get close to the glacier, or spend time at the Begich Boggs Visitor Center to learn more about this special area.